AdobeDocs/commerce-webapi/src/pages/graphql/schema/orders/mutations/add-return-tracking.md

 }
 ```

+## Reference

+The [`addReturnTracking`](https://developer.adobe.com/commerce/webapi/graphql-api/index.html#mutation-addReturnTracking) reference provides detailed information about the types and fields defined in this mutation.

 ## Example usage

 The following example adds the shipping carrier and a tracking number for the specified return request.